PrincetonUniversity/FOCUS/index.md

 The first paper introducing FOCUS is [C. Zhu, S.R.
 Hudson, Y. Song, and Y. Wan, Nuclear Fusion 58, 16008 (2018)](http://iopscience.iop.org/article/10.1088/1741-4326/aa8e0a/).
 For a full list of publications and presentations, please view [FOCUS Publications](https://princetonuniversity.github.io/FOCUS/Get_the_code).

 # Contact
-If you have any questions, please contact Caoxiang Zhu (czhu@pppl.gov or zcxiang@mail.ustc.edu.cn).
+If you have any questions, please contact Dr. Caoxiang Zhu (czhu@pppl.gov or caoxiangzhu@gmail.com).

 -----------